 Beyond the balance sheet, FPV offers technical benefits land-based solar cannot match.

 Higher Energy Yield: Water naturally cools the solar panels.
-Cooler panels operate more efficiently often resulting in higher energy production that land-based arrays in the same climate.
+Cooler panels operate more efficiently, often resulting in higher energy production than land-based arrays in the same climate.

 Scalability: Floating solar systems can be designed in phases, allowing capacity to grow as more pits become available.